open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 \
 The proxy agent acts as a media gateway with the user - converting whatever media interface the user is interacting with into standard interoperable messaging.
 The conversational floor manager acts as a hub to coordinate the conversation.\
 \
-In this draft of the specification, we consider the case where the function of the user proxy agent and the conversation manager are combined.
+In the example shown in Figure 1, the user proxy agent and the conversation manager can be combined.
 This combined function is termed an 'OVON compliant host browser'.\
 \
 In its simplest configuration, the user proxy agent might present a text-based chat interface to the user.
 For spoken interaction, the proxy agent will likely also contain speech-to-text and text-to-speech facilities but other configurations are anticipated.
 The proxy agent may have conversational ability in its own right but in many cases, it may only provide rudimentary capabilities such as wake-word detection.\
 \